lejuans01/My-Streams/Google Script And Install Info/ReadMe.md

 Use one of these region codes to specify the region in the `region` parameter:

- 📌 `Not All region codes work with every service.
+ 📌 `Not all region codes work with every service.
 I would just use "all" or "us" for (United States).`

 - `all` (for all regions) ✔️
 - `ar` (Argentina)